defndaines/kiroku/nyt-summer-reading-bucket-list.md

 - [x] 7.
 Read a book in translation — “Taiwan Travelogue” Yáng Shuāng-zǐ ... translated from Taiwanese.
 - [x] 8.
 Read a book that’s been adapted for the screen — “The Luminous Fairies and Mothra” Shin’ichirō Nakamura, Takehiko Fukunaga, Yoshie Hotta ... is the original novella for the Mothra movies.
 - [x] 9.
 Listen to an audiobook — “Magellan: A Man and His Deed” Stefan Zweig ... also translated, also classic
-- [ ] 10.
+- [x] 10.
 Check out and read a book from your local library.
-(Bonus points if it’s recommended by a librarian!)
+(Bonus points if it’s recommended by a librarian!) — “On the Calculation of Volume III” Solvej Balle ... borrowed as an ebook.